jsam/fuseline/docs/getting-started/first-agent.md

 ## Exporting and Tracing

 Workflows can be exported to YAML with `Workflow.export()` and execution traces can be recorded using the `trace` parameter.
-Both features rely on pluggable exporters and tracers so alternative formats or backends can be added easily.

 ```python
 wf.export("workflow.yaml")
 wf = Workflow(outputs=[step], trace="trace.log")
 wf.run({})
 ```

-See the example scripts in the `examples/` directory for more inspiration.